MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **MTAF**
 for Hennepin and Ramsey county users- added checkbox to case note that the MFIP financial orientation DVD has been sent (if checked).
 Also removed outdated password functionality.
 This was previously replaced with updated password functionality. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2505.*

+**SNAP E&T LETTER**
+Fixed a bug that was not allowing users to apply manual student option due to WREG coding restriction.
+Updated handling to allow the appropriate WREG coding for students (FSET code "12"). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2538.*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release
 ===